 Coillte National Forest Park

-Gougane Barra is Ireland’s first national park and was opened in 1964 and is a short walk from our Cork hotel.
+Gougane Barra is Ireland’s first national park and was opened in 1964 and is a short walk from our hotel.
 Bring your boots,organize a picnic and go walking.

 The forest park covers approximately 142 hectares of the valley floor and was planted in 1938 with Lodgepole pine, Sitka spruce and had Japanese larch, but this had to be removed due to infection in 2014, it has interesting walking trails and picnic tables.

-The park has an lots of natural vegetation with grasses such as brents and fescues, heather and ling on the drier slopes and a large collection of purple moor grasses, bog mosses and cotton grasses on the moist slopes and wet hollows.
+The park has lots of natural vegetation with grasses such as brents and fescues, heather and ling on the drier slopes and a large collection of purple moor grasses, bog mosses and cotton grasses on the moist slopes and wet hollows.
 Sedges and rushes flourish well here as do fox’s cabbage, butterworths and sundews.
 There are a lot of rare alpine plants here.